PhyscopaticDeveloper/PhyscopaticDeveloper/README.md

 - 👋 Hi, I’m @PhyscopaticDeveloper
 - 👀 I’m interested in Roblox Studio Coding
 - 🌱 I’m currently learning Roblox LUA
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Roblox studio...
 - 📫 How to reach me: chat me on discord (krissperic#6463)
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I have been learning game devlopment for 4 years now since 2021